 The risks are greatest when living with others, with colleagues, clients or patients, living a life rich in social contacts, and not being monogamous.

-Taking risks for oneself is a personal decision but the spread of it COVID-19 depends on all of us.
-To make your decision, you have to consider the risks that you are putting all the people close to you at risk and that you continue to associate with, such as your parents, grandparents or any other so-called vulnerable person.
+Taking risks for oneself is a personal decision but the spread of COVID-19 depends on each of us.
+To make your decision, you have to consider the risks that you are putting all the people close to you and those who you continue to associate with, such as your parents, grandparents, or any other so-called vulnerable persons.